 The curriculum clearly relates to the school’s Mission Statement and Aims and acknowledges the varied needs and abilities of all pupils.
 It promotes the spiritual, moral, cultural, social and physical development of each child and prepares each to live as full members of God's family recognising each other as brothers and sisters in Christ.

-The National Curriculum lays down the three core subjects: Mathematics, Literacy and Science, and the foundation subjects: History, Geography, Technology, ICT, Music, French, Art and P.E., in addition to Religious Education which, in a Catholic school, is an integral part of all learning, providing a context for the whole curriculum.
+The National Curriculum lays down the three core subjects: Maths, English and Science, and the foundation subjects: History, Geography, Design and Technology, Computing and ICT, Music, French, Art and Design and P.E., in addition to Religious Education which, in a Catholic school, is an integral part of all learning, providing a context for the whole curriculum.

 To support learning we try to create an interesting and stimulating environment within the school, have high expectations of all our pupils and strive for excellence in all our teaching.